pdeka/example-webapp/README.md

 ---------------------------------------------------

 The build produce a report called Story Report (/build/reports/tests/story-report.html) which connects tests to stories that they were written for.
+Run './gradlew' to create the report.